 As a public supported institution, Missouri Western College admits all graduates of accredited Missouri high schools who have not previously attended college.
 A prospective student with a high school grade average of less than 2.00 (on a 4 point scale) will be admitted; however, he may be limited to an enrollment of 12 credit hours during his first semester.

-Graduates of accredited high schools from other states will be admitted to Missouri Western under the following conditions:
+Graduates of accredited high schools from other states will be admitted to Missouri Western on an individual basis.